 Whatever is thrown at you, if you suddenly have to make a decision about your treatment and where it’s going, you and your partner/husband must be on the same page.
 Ask your clinic for guidance, in some situations they can tell you what is best but in some scenarios you will need to make a call and you need to be happy with the choice that you make.

 My Consultant recommended, amongst other things, Acupuncture.
-He believed that this was something that would help me during treatment and given that I had seen a women previously when we tried for the kid, I started seeing her again.
+He believed that this was something that would help me during treatment and given that I had treatment when we tried for the kid, I started seeing the same lady again.
 It made me feel like I was doing something extra to help towards my treatment.
+Most clinics nowadays often have their own person in-house to recommend.

 Read about drug side effects